O.J. Simpson robbery victim to testify in favor of Simpson's parole

 The Nevada Parole Board has declined to comment on whether or not Fromong is to testify at the hearing.

 Simpson, the former NFL great and movie star, was acquitted in 1995 of killing his ex-wife Nicole Brown Simpson and Ron Goldman.
-More than a decade later, he was convicted of kidnapping, armed robbery and other charges related to an incident at a Las Vegas hotel room.
+More than a decade later, he was convicted of kidnapping, armed robbery and other charges related to the incident in a hotel room.

 At his sentencing hearing, Simpson argued that he was attempting to get family heirlooms and personal items back from memorabilia dealers, including Fromong.
 Simpson said he did not know his associates were armed.
 He was sentenced to nine-to-33 years in prison in 2008.

-'I'm going to tell the the truth'
+'I'm going to tell the truth'

 Fromong said he has been working hard for weeks on his testimony and has gone through piles of paper putting down thoughts.
 "It's important that I see O.J. face to face, man to man," he said.

-"I'm going to tell the the truth, the whole truth and nothing but the truth."
+"I'm going to tell the truth, the whole truth and nothing but the truth."

 At his 2008 trial, Simpson testified that he and several cohorts entered The Palace Station hotel room to get back "his stuff" back from Fromong and Beardsley.